Madhunapantula Satyanarayana Sastry

-Madhunapantula Satyanarayana Sastry (Telugu: మధునాపంతుల సత్యనారాయణ శాస్త్రి) (b: 5 March 1920 - d: 7 November 1992) is one of the most eminent personalities in pure Telugu literature of recent times.
+Madhunapantula Satyanarayana Sastry (b: 5 March 1920 - d: 7 November 1992) is one of the most eminent personalities in pure Telugu literature of recent times.
 He lived in Rajahmundry in East Godavari District of Andhra Pradesh of South India.
 His magnum opus is Andhra Puranam.
 He was awarded the Andhra Pradesh Sahitya Akademi Award for this work.

 Brief life sketch

 Madhunapantula was born in 1920 at Island Polavaram in Amalapuram taluq to scholarly Brahmin family of Satyanarayana Murthy.
 Oleti Venkata Rama Sastry was his guru.
 He studied in Sanskrit school at Injaram and Vizianagaram.
 After studying Sanskrit and Telugu dramas, epics and grammar, he passed Vidvan examination of Madras University in 1940.

 In 1939, he founded a literary organization called 'Andhra Kutiram' at Pallipalem.
 He started monthly literary magazine Andhri at the age of 19 years and maintained it more than a decade with high standards.
 There used to be comprehensive editorial comments about the published articles which was appreciated by Vikramadev Varma and C. R.Reddy.
 His first literary work was Thoranamu in 1938.

 He worked on the ambitious lexicon project of Suryaraya Andhra Nighantuvu of Surya Rau Bahadur of Pithapuram between 1940 and 1944.
 He wrote Parivabhyudaya Kavyam, Ratna Panchalika, Shaddarsana Sangrahamu, Surya Saptati and published them with the financial assistance from the Maharajah.